Developmental Coordination Disorder

 Developmental Coordination Disorder (DCD), sometimes called Dyspraxia or clumsy child syndrome, is when a person’s motor skills are impaired, resulting in movement and co-ordination difficulties.
 A prevalence of 4-5% of students in mainstream primary schools is seen and is more common amongst boys.
 Children with DCD experience difficulties with posture, movement and coordination and exhibit a failure to acquire both fine and gross motor skills such as dressing, ball games and handwriting.

 People with Developmental Co-ordination Disorder (DCD) are assessed in a variety of different ways and a detailed developmental history will be taken.

 As a result of DCD, the person finds it hard to learn motor skills and his or her movements are often slow and hesitant.
 They may experience difficulties with dressing, eating and ball games and they may take longer to learn such tasks as riding a bicycle.

-They may also have problems with language, handwriting and organising their thoughts, along with poor time management.
-Attention span and memory is often poor.
+They may also have problems with language, handwriting, organizing their thoughts, poor time management, as well as, difficulty with attention span and memory.